gvwilson/thirdbit/src/fiction/iffy/index.md

 He began speaking urgently into his helmet mike.

 Wales seized Iffy by the shoulders.
-"You have to get off this ship," he said, low and urgent.
+"We have to get off this ship," he said, low and urgent.
 "If the Marines can't bring those things down, that satellite's going to fire on them, and when it does, they'll crisp us too."

-"I ain't runnin'," Iffy said, shaking him off.
+Iffy shook him off.
+"I ain't leavin' without Honesty!"
 She was about to add,
-and even if I was, where would I go and how, when something hauled itself over the stern railing.
+and even if I was, where would I go, when something hauled itself over the stern railing.

 "Look out!"
 Wales shouted.